bayramakdeniz/Finemap-MiXeR/README.md

 Download and unzip the repo.
 This will be our working directory in Matlab.

 ## Step 2.
-This step is optional and you can skip if you do not want to create files for Susie and Finemap.
-For this case you need to set "data_creator=0"

-Create empthy folders under working directory as finemap/1causal_hapgen/ .... finemap/5causal_hapgen/  and             susie/1causal_hapgen/ ..... susie/5causal_hapgen/ folders.
-These 10 folders will be used to run the same analysis for SuSie and Finemap
+Download plink files generated using hapgen2 tool from [here](https://github.com/comorment/containers/tree/main/reference/hapgen) and move these files to your working directory

 ## Step 3.

-Run hapgenRun_clean.m

-##
-Once the experiments have been done, it is possible to run the same analysis using exactly same input data with Finemap and SuSie

-For Susie, you may directly run ``susieFromMixerData.R`` or ``susieFromRealData.R``

-ToDo: Add More details and Finemapv1.4
+To run the analysis using this genomic data (with various scenarios) run

 # How to run the Finemap MiXeR with Singularity container

  If you do not have MATLAB licence, you can still run Finemap-MiXeR using Matlab Runtime and Singularity Container.
 Our method has been compiled using Matlab 2018B compiler  and  we can run this compiled application using Matlab Runtime that is hosted in a singularity container.
 All this process has already done and if you follow the following steps you can run Finemap-MiXeR without using MATLAB.
 Assuming that singularity container is available on your machine, you can also follow the steps below to run the analysis

 ## Step 1